Further Remote Learning

 - Can you design and build a natural boat?
 What materials are you going to use?
 You might have to change your design depending on the resources you can find - use your problem solving skills you have learnt to help you.
 Does your boat float?
 Do you need to change anything?
 Are there any better materials you could use?

 - There are lots of Science and Outdoor learning resources you may wish to take part in when you are out on a walk.

-- Do take a moment to read some examples of our Reception children completing some remote Geography learning.
+- Do take a moment to look at these examples of some of our children previously completing their remote Geography learning.

 - Forestry England's forest bathing activity sheet encourages you to find a quiet spot, and start practicing the art of forest bathing!

 - The beautiful surroundings, smells and sounds of a Forest help us to relax and unwind, and feel calm.
 The MuddyPuddles blog has 10 reasons why a walk in the woods benefits children.
 When you get a chance to take a walk in the Forest, use this Spotter Sheet to tick off everything that you see people doing in the Forest.